 Focusing on a single solution alters how people justify them.
 The more assured people are that a solution is best, the less strongly they argue for it.
 They lose empathy with others to whom the solution’s merits are less clear.
 They often think beyond the design and evaluation stage and are frustrated when yanked back.
 Alternatives contrast and identify the solution’s pros and cons.

 Providing multiple solutions helps generate discussion.
 Stakeholders may have differing preferences.
-Presenting different solutions, like playtesting a game, can draw out these preferences and derive the best solution.
+Presenting different solutions, like playtesting a game’s rules or A/B testing a website, can draw out these preferences and derive the best solution.
 Stakeholders are customers.

 Creating good alternatives and fighting an implementor’s instincts is difficult.
 The trade-offs are situation- and stakeholder-dependent.